White Hutchinson white paper

 Not everyone plays, but everybody eats

-A quality food-and-beverage offering can drive attendance at an LBE higher than achievable by the entertainment alone.
-To achieve this requires an F&B offering that is itself a destination.
+A quality food-and-beverage offering can drive attendance at an LBE much higher than achievable by the entertainment alone.
+Destination food drives frequency.
+People eat out many more times than they go out for entertainment.
+In fact, the average American eats out over 200 times a year.
+To capture a piece of that pie requires an F&B offering that is itself a destination.
 Guests will come for the food, and while there, spend on the entertainment.
-It's the complete opposite of the traditional LBE formula of treating the entertainment as the anchor and the food as the impulse.
-When properly executed, the combination of food and beverage and entertainment take on a unique synergy, where the resulting attendance exceeds what either one alone can achieve.
+It’s the complete opposite of the traditional LBE formula of treating the entertainment as the anchor and the food as the impulse.
+When properly executed, the combination of food and beverage and entertainment takes on a unique synergy, where the resulting attendance exceeds what either one alone can achieve.

 How does that work?
 Let's look at you, for example.
 Yes, you.
 In the last month, how many times did you go out for a meal?
 How much did you spend, total?
 Okay, now think about entertainment.
 How many times did you go out solely for entertainment?
 How much did you spend just on that?
 If you're like most folks, you spent a lot more and went out much more often for food than you did for entertainment.
 By offering food that is itself a destination, an LBE can tap into BOTH the entertainment and food budgets of their market.